infrasonar/docs/docs/api/container/query-properties.md

 **`GET` /container/<containerId\>/properties?kind=...&id=...&fields=...**

 ### Description
 Query all properties for a given container.
+Each property is assigned to an object, which we call the _"target"_ object.

 ### Path parameters
 Param               | Description